75th Street–Elderts Lane station: History

 This station opened on May 28, 1917 under the Brooklyn Union Elevated Railroad, an affiliate of the Brooklyn Rapid Transit Company.

 In the late 1980s, the Elderts Lane end of the station had a mezzanine area, but it was closed, and had become a haven to drugs and prostitution, so the staircases to the south end of the station were removed.
 When it was found that people were still getting into the closed mezzanine, the entire mezzanine area was dismantled, leaving the only exit and entrance to the station on the north side (75th Street).
 It was reported in Newsday on February 20, 1988, that the mezzanines at Elderts Lane, Forest Parkway and 104th Street stations would be torn down.

 In February 2023, the Metropolitan Transportation Authority announced that this station would temporarily close for renovations as part of a station renewal contract at four stations on the Jamaica Line.
-Starting February 27, the Queens-bound platforms at this station and Woodhaven Boulevard will close.
-The closure will shift to the Manhattan-bound platforms in late summer.
-Work includes platform renewals, replacement of stairs, canopies, and windscreens, installation of artwork, and minimizing the gaps between the train and the platform edge.
-The work will be performed by Gramercy PJS Joint-Venture.
+Starting February 27, the eastbound platforms at this station and Woodhaven Boulevard closed.
+The closure shifted to the Manhattan-bound platform in January 2024, and the platform reopened in July 2024.
+Work included platform renewals, replacement of stairs, canopies, and windscreens, installation of artwork, and minimizing the gaps between the train and the platform edge.
+The work was performed by Gramercy PJS Joint-Venture.